funilrys/PyFunceble/docs/columns/http_code.rst

 - Active

-  - Consider those ones as the one that influences HTTP source logic.
+  - Consider those ones like the one that influences HTTP source logic.
   - Please note that the domain is automatically introduced into the official outputs but we keep a record of it :code:`output/Analytic/ACTIVE`.

 - Potentially Active